Quick Guide to selling your house

 - Any chattels included or Fixtures excluded in the sale

-- How and when the deposit and when it must be paid
+- How and when the deposit is to be made

 Most offers on houses for sale will be based on conditions, such as the buyer securing finance (like a mortgage) and that the property receives a satisfactory home inspection report.
 These should have a deadline before which the buyer must satisfy the conditions.